ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 [^ubuntu-hardening]: Ubuntu, [Ubuntu Security Features](https://wiki.ubuntu.com/Security/Features), Ubuntu Wiki, 2023-08-07.

 Typical compiler configurations do not report warnings from system headers, since application developers typically don't control those headers.
 In GCC this is because `-Wno-system-headers` is on by default, and clang also normally suppresses warnings from system headers [^clang-system-headers].
 You will probably want to also mark third party include files as system headers so you can strongly increase the warning levels.
 Directories added with the command line option `-isystem` are treated as system header directories by GCC [^gcc-directory-search] and Clang [^clang-isystem].
 In a Cmake configuration file you can do this with `include_directories` by adding `SYSTEM` before its parameter [^cmake-include-directories].
 There are trade-offs.
 Silencing warnings from system headers and third party libraries may hide vulnerabilities in them that affect the application.
-On the other hand, *not* silencing them focuses efforts on issues that the developer typically cannot control, impede progress when using `-Werror` in CI jobs, and often make it difficult to support building with older versions of third party code.
+On the other hand, *not* silencing them focuses efforts on issues that the developer typically cannot control, impede progress when using `-Werror` in CI jobs, and often make it difficult to support building with older versions of third party code (making incremental upgrades difficult).

 [^clang-system-headers]: LLVM team, [Controlling Diagnostics in System Headers](https://clang.llvm.org/docs/UsersManual.html#controlling-diagnostics-in-system-headers), Clang Compiler User's Manual, 2017-03-08.